SPOTLIGHT SHORTS JA 2023

 To create awareness, encourage prevention and shine a creative lens on this issue in Jamaica, the United Nations Children’s Fund (UNICEF) will fund and collaborate with the Jamaica Film and Television Association (JAFTA), via the Spotlight Initiative, on the Spotlight Shorts Ja developmental initiative.

-We encourage the inclusion of concepts that focus on either the female survivor experience or the male perspective on the issue of violence against women and girls (either as perpetrator or supporter of female survivor).
+This initiative encourages the inclusion of concepts that focus on either the female survivor experience or the male perspective on the issue of violence against women and girls (either as perpetrator or supporter of female survivor).

 All projects should be produced in documentary or docu-drama style, with compelling human interest content featuring first person experiences, balanced with creative license for filmmakers.